thecodekiddos/SoundSphere-Server/README.md

 Download [Python3](https://www.python.org/downloads/release/python-370/)

-Run the setup file `python setup.py install` for dependencies.
+Run the `pip install -r requirements.txt` for dependencies.

 Flask will be the RESTful API framework used for this Backend